 If the panel recommends that your nursing license be reinstated, it will mail you an Agreed Order, which you need to sign and return to the BON office.
 This Agreed Order is then presented to the board of nursing, which can approve or reject it.
 If your Agreed Order is rejected, you can request a public hearing or re-petition for reinstatement.

 If the panel recommends that your reinstatement request be denied, you can make a request for a public hearing before an Administrative Law Judge.

 Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for six years.
+Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: warnings, reprimands, remedial education, license limits, license suspension and probation, enforced suspension, voluntary surrender, license revocation, and denial of licensure.